Legal Rights of Light Analysis

 To download our guide to Right to Light please click here.

-For larger projects we use 3D laser scanning to provide us with the detail of information required to under take this type of work.
+For most projects we use 3D laser scanning to provide us with the level of detail required to undertake this type of work.
 This provides a more cost effective, accurate solution for larger projects.

 Recent Law Commission Report